eishiya/tiled-scripts/README.md

 ### Select Child Layers
 Recursively selects the child layers of all selected groups.

+### Select Layer Tiles
+Selects all the non-empty cells in a layer, letting you use a layer as a selection.

 ### Spreadsheet Actions
 Inserts and deletes rows and columns in your map, making it easier to expand and contract your map.
 Can also shift Objects over to match.